bitrise-io/devcenter/_articles/en/reviews/ship-add-on.md

 1. Open your app's Ship page and click **Settings** in the top right corner.
 2. Go to the **iOS Settings** section.
-3. [Expose a Workflow](/deploy/ship/#exposing-a-workflows-artifacts-to-ship) that creates the .ipa you want to publish.
+3. [Expose a Workflow](/deploy/ship/#exposing-a-workflows-artifacts-to-ship) that creates the .ipa you want to publish, and run the Workflow on Bitrise.
 4. Select the [code signing files](/deploy/ship/#code-signing-files) you want to use.

    Make sure you choose the files appropriate for the export method you used to create the .ipa file.
 For example, if your .ipa was exported using the `app-store` method, choose an App Store provisioning profile and a Distribution certificate (code signing identity).